 Ongoing productivity improvements and cost reduction efforts in recent years have focused on upgrading and modernizing facilities to reduce costs, improve efficiency and productivity and phase out uncompetitive facilities.
 The Company has also opened new facilities to meet increases in market demand for its products.
 These actions reflect the Company's continued commitment to realign manufacturing facilities to maintain its competitive position in its markets.
 The Company continually reviews its operations and evaluates strategic opportunities.
-The list below includes a beverage can facility in Asia which will be closed in 2019.
-Further discussion of the Company's recent restructuring actions is contained within "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the caption "Provision for Restructuring," and under Note K to the consolidated financial statements.
+Further discussion of the Company's recent restructuring actions is contained within "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the caption "Provision for Restructuring," and under Note L to the consolidated financial statements.